mhahsler/arules/docs/measures.md

 **Reference:** @arules:Tan:2004

-Cohen's kappa of the rule (seen as a classifier) given as the rules observed rule accuracy (i.e., confidence) corrected by the expected accuracy (of a random classifier).
+[Cohen's kappa coefficient](https://en.wikipedia.org/wiki/Cohen%27s_kappa) of the rule (seen as a classifier) given as the rules observed rule accuracy (i.e., confidence) corrected by the expected accuracy (of a random classifier).
 Kappa is defined as

 $$
 \kappa(X \Rightarrow Y)